 Despite the challenges, Tenorio loves the printing business and says he has a lot of fun doing it.

 “It is a very fascinating trade,” the 54-year-old shared.
 “It keeps evolving and changing.”

 Tenorio, who moved to Tahoe from Denver when he was 12 and graduated from North Tahoe High School, worked for Emil’s Printing in Kings Beach for 14 years.
 He started as the cleanup guy and kept moving up, learning everything about the business from cameras and printing to how to run the business and work with customers.

 He opened Atomic Printing Oct.
 4, 2000, with a partner before becoming solo business owner in 2005.
-Tenorio, who is half Mexican and half American Indian, said being Hispanic brought him more Latinx business.
+Tenorio, who is half Mexican and half American Indian, said being Hispanic brought him more Latino business.